SeanZhouSiyuan/news-webpage-demo/README.md

 * Vue - for data linking
 * Sass - for awesome styling

-Resize your browser window to see the responsive design in action! :happy:
+Resize your browser window to see the responsive design in action! :)